Building with Claude Episode 5

 We spent a full session diagnosing this.
 The answer wasn't in the pipeline.
 It was in the emails themselves.

-We built a persona evaluation system: three synthetic personas (a brand strategist, a startup founder, and an SMB business owner) that read each email draft and score it on seven dimensions.
-Each persona explains their first three seconds of reading, what kills the email for them, and whether they'd actually reply.
+We built a persona evaluation system: four synthetic personas (a brand strategist, a startup founder, an SMB business owner, and a storytelling expert) that read each draft and score it on seven dimensions.
+The first three evaluate conversion: would this make someone reply or click?
+The storytelling expert evaluates narrative quality: does the story hold together, feel authentic, and stick in memory?
+We use all four for blog posts and the three conversion personas for outreach emails.
+Each persona explains their first three seconds of reading, what kills the draft for them, and whether they'd actually take action.

 The first evaluation was sobering.
 Our best email scored 24 out of 35 from the brand strategist.
 The SMB owner gave most emails 10 out of 35.
 Only one persona out of three said they'd take any action.